1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ??? info "Discussion Thread About Klipper"

     I opened a [discussion thread about Klipper](https://github.com/1coderookie/KobraGoNeoInsights/discussions/6) just in case any further questions arise or in case you want to comment on certain things without doing so by sending me an email.
-Keep in mind though that I'm not an expert at all, so if you do have specific questions about Klipper, then it might be better to ask in a special forum like e.g. the [Klipper subreddit](https://www.reddit.com/r/klippers/).
+Keep in mind though that I'm not an expert at all, so if you do have specific questions about Klipper, please refer to the [official documentation of Klipper](https://www.klipper3d.org/Overview.html) and/or ask in a special forum like e.g. the [Klipper subreddit](https://www.reddit.com/r/klippers/).

 ## Installation
-Credits to reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) who initially posted how to get Klipper running on the **Go** and the **Neo**: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/).
+*Credits to reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) who initially posted how to get Klipper running on the **Go** and the **Neo**: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/).*

 Basically you need to clone the Klipper repository and compile the necessary `firmware.bin` file.
 Referring to the beforementioned post of xpeng121, you need to change the MCU to "HC32F460" and the serial to "Anycubic Kobra".
 For further informations about the installation steps please read the chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official Klipper documentation.

 ??? tip "Compiled `klipper.bin` Available"

-    I set up a repository where you can download the compiled `klipper.bin`: [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo)
+    I set up a repository where you can download the compiled `klipper.bin` (aka `firmware.bin`): [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo)
     Thanks to @[cringegnere](https://github.com/cringegnere) for making the file available!
     **USE AT YOUR OWN RISK!**

-Besides the `firmware.bin` of Klipper you also need a file named `printer.cfg` which contains the specific sttings for your model.
+Besides the `firmware.bin` of Klipper (aka `klipper.bin`) you also need a file named `printer.cfg` which contains the specific sttings for your model.
-You'll also find links to `printer.cfg` files for the **Go** and the **Neo** in the abovementioned reddit post which makes it even easier to get started with Klipper.
+You'll also find links to `printer.cfg` files for the **Go** and the **Neo** in the abovementioned reddit post as well as in the abovementioned GitHub repository I set up, which makes it even easier to get started with Klipper.
 These files already contain the necessary pin assignement and so on.
 You still have to adjust these files to your special settings afterwards though.

 Once you've created the `firmware.bin` file, copy it to the root directory (means, directly onto the card, not in a subfolder!) of your mSD card.
 I personally would suggest to remove all files from the mSD card and only copy the `firmware.bin` file onto it.
 Then you flash it as you would do with the stock firmware.
 Means, you turn off the printer, put the card into the cardreader and turn on the printer.